spatie/laravel-settings/README.md

 That's why it is also possible to auto-discover settings classes.
 The package will look through your application and tries to discover settings classes.
 You can specify the paths where will be searched in the config `auto_discover_settings` array.
 By default, this is the application's app path.

-Autodiscovering settings requires some extra time before your application is booted up.
+Autodiscovering settings requires some extra miliseconds before your application is booted up.
 That's why it is possible to cache them using the following command:

 ```bash
 php artisan settings:discover